HoffsMH/dotfiles/taskell.md

 - ytdl functions as shell scripts
 - sublime pane generation and navigation that makes sense
 - awesome focus notified window
+- hyper + and hyper - makes a floating window bigger or smaller

 ## Waiting on Something